joemetric/survey-app/JoemetricReadMe.txt

 5) rake survey:db:create_transfers
 Creates transfer objects for existing replies.
 Not required when Web app is deployed for the first time.

+6) rake survey:set_reply_status
+Update status of existing reply objects.
+Not required when Web app is deployed for the first time.

 Cron job Configuration:

 1) Prepare Cron Job